box/box-typescript-sdk-gen/docs/groups.md

 - groupId `string`
   - The ID of the group.
   - Used as `group_id` in path `path` of the API call
+- headers `DeleteGroupByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+A blank response is returned if the group was successfully deleted.